 - Add all ingredients to a high-speed blender and blend until smooth and creamy.
 Add more almond milk depending on desired consistency.

 - In a bowl, stir the buckwheat groats together with seeds and nuts, coconut, and salt.

 - In a separate small bowl, mash the banana with a fork and mix in the coconut oil and maple syrup.
 Add the dry buckwheat groat mixture to the wet mixture and stir until everything is nicely coated.

-- Let cool before storing in a glass container.
+- Let cool before storing in an air-tight container.

-Stored in an airtight glass jar, the coconut buckwheat granola will stay fresh for several weeks.
+Stored in an airtight container, the coconut buckwheat granola will stay fresh for several weeks.

 Keywords: pistachio smoothie, smoothie bowl, buckwheat granola